List of regular polytopes: Ranks 5 and higher

-Enumeration of these constraints produce 3 convex polytopes, zero nonconvex polytopes, 3 4-space tessellations, and 5 hyperbolic 4-space tessellations.
-There are no non-convex regular polytopes in five dimensions or higher.
+Enumeration of these constraints produce 3 convex polytopes, no star polytopes, 3 tessellations of Euclidean 4-space, and 5 tessellations of paracompact hyperbolic 4-space.
+The only non-convex regular polytopes for ranks 5 and higher are skews.

 Convex

 In dimensions 5 and higher, there are only three kinds of convex regular polytopes.

 There are also improper cases where some numbers in the Schläfli symbol are 2.
 For example, {p,q,r,...2} is an improper regular spherical polytope whenever {p,q,r...} is a regular spherical polytope, and {2,...p,q,r} is an improper regular spherical polytope whenever {...p,q,r} is a regular spherical polytope.
 Such polytopes may also be used as facets, yielding forms such as {p,q,...2...y,z}.